Items sold on Etsy may be subject to VAT or sales tax. Etsy informs buyers about these taxes and duties in several ways.

 |Anywhere else||Local taxes included (where applicable)|

-A buyer’s location is determined by their default shipping address (or using local country settings if a shipping address is not available), and once they begin the checkout process we reconfirm their location using their selected shipping address.
+A buyer’s location is determined by their default delivery address (or using local country settings if a delivery address is not available), and once they begin the checkout process we reconfirm their location using their selected delivery address.

 This information will be displayed on Etsy in the following areas across desktop, mobile web, Etsy applications, and Pattern by Etsy sites:

 - Listing pages

 - The buyer’s purchase history section

 Additional customs duties and taxes

 Etsy also displays information about the potential for additional customs duties and import taxes on cross-border purchases.

 If a buyer and a seller are located in different countries, we inform buyers that additional duties and taxes (such as those charged at customs) may apply.
 This is to make it clear to buyers that they may be responsible for paying these additional fees.

 This information is displayed in the same areas listed in the table above, with the exception of listing pages.
 If a buyer and seller are located in the same country, this information is not applicable and not displayed.